- 1. Test for Basic Tablet App Quality

 Let your tablet users experience the best features of your app.
 Here are some recommendations:

-- Design your app to offer at least the same set of features on tablets as it does on handsets.
+- Design your app to offer at least the same set of features on tablets as it does on phones.

 - In exceptional cases, your app might omit or replace certain features on